 We are also collecting site reports.
 These can be in any form.
 Send email to sites@neara.org.
 We can set up a Google Shared Drive so that you can easily upload site reports for us to download to the SiteDB.
 Information about how the SiteDB is organized is at SiteDB Folder Structure

-If you would like to contribute $ to a research project, please donate at: Donate.
+If you would like to contribute $ to a research project, please donate at: Make a donation.

 If you want more information about funding your research, read about the NEARA Research Grant Program.